2022–23 Gonzaga Bulldogs men's basketball team

-The 2022–23 Gonzaga Bulldogs men's basketball team represents Gonzaga University, located in Spokane, Washington, in the 2022–23 NCAA Division I men's basketball season.
-The team, also unofficially nicknamed the "Zags", is led by head coach Mark Few, in his 24th season as head coach, and played home games at the on-campus McCarthey Athletic Center as members of the West Coast Conference (WCC).
-The Zags finished the regular season 26–5, 14–2 in WCC play to win a share of the regular season championship.
+The 2022–23 Gonzaga Bulldogs men's basketball team represented Gonzaga University, located in Spokane, Washington, in the 2022–23 NCAA Division I men's basketball season.
+The team, also unofficially nicknamed the "Zags", was led by head coach Mark Few, in his 24th season as head coach, and played home games at the on-campus McCarthey Athletic Center as members of the West Coast Conference (WCC).
+The Zags finished the regular season 26–5, 14–2 in WCC play, to win a share of the regular season championship.
+They defeated San Francisco in the semifinals of the WCC tournament before defeating Saint Mary's to win the WCC championship.
+They received an automatic bid to the NCAA tournament, where they defeated Grand Canyon, TCU, and UCLA to advance to the Elite Eight.
+There they lost to UConn to finish their season 31–6.

-On January 19, 2023, the Zags lost to Loyola Marymount, ending their 76-game home winning streak.
+On January 19, 2023, the Zags lost to Loyola Marymount at the McCarthey Athletic Center, ending their 76-game home winning streak, which was the longest in the nation at the time.

 Previous season

-The Bulldogs finished the 2021–22 season 28–4, 13–1 in WCC Play to win the regular season championship.
+The Bulldogs finished the 2021–22 season 28–4, 13–1 in WCC play, to win the regular season championship.
 They defeated San Francisco and Saint Mary's in the WCC tournament to win the tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 1 seed in the West region.
 They were named the overall No. 1 seed for the second consecutive tournament.
 The Bulldogs defeated Georgia State and Memphis to advance to the Sweet Sixteen.
 In the Sweet Sixteen, they lost to Arkansas.